Course overview

 Course description/details

 This module is for experienced physiotherapists who wish to include injection therapy as a part of their holistic management of patients with musculoskeletal dysfunction involving the peripheral joints.
 The module will include lectures, tutorials, workshops and practical sessions for students to develop the knowledge, understanding and skills to be able to perform injection therapy safely, effectively and competently.
-Learning will be underpinned by a critical appreciation of the current evidence base within this field of practice and is adheres to current Chartered Society of Physiotherapy Expectations of Educational Programmes for Injection Therapy (CSP, 2026).
+Learning will be underpinned by a critical appreciation of the current evidence base within this field of practice and adheres to current Chartered Society of Physiotherapy Expectations of Educational Programmes for Injection Therapy (CSP, 2026).

 Course content